TheArctesian/shading-test-using-opengl/readme.md

 Hello!
-This is a git repo for me to learn wtf is opengl shading
+This is a git repo for me to learn and just be a kinda test playground for js

+8/12/21

 Using vite and 3js

-run the following command
+Testing 3d js using three js and messing with shading run the following command
     - npm run dev
 to run on local host

-Open so add what u want

 Also using vim for the first time